-In her fascinating TedTalk, Neuroscientist Dr. Lisa Mosconi makes it clear: menopause does impact cognitive performance.
+In her fascinating TedTalk, Neuroscientist Dr. Lisa Mosconi makes it clear: menopause does not impact cognitive performance.
 This means that workplaces risk losing extremely able, experienced, and valuable employees simply because they’re falling behind when it comes to implementing a supportive menopause policy — and that’s an expensive mistake to make.

 Thankfully, menopause policies are gathering momentum among leading employers who want to attract, nurture, and retain talented women.
 Of course, this includes WORK180 Endorsed Employers from around the world who have kindly shared the impact of the policies they’ve put in place so far.

 At J.P.
 Morgan, events, content, and resources have raised awareness of the realities of menopause and encouraged open discussion throughout their teams.
 While they believe work is still to be done, their policies are already having a positive impact on people’s lives.

 This includes Louise Meadows, a London based J.P.
 Morgan team member who has allowed her employer to share her story with us: